 The benefits of good sleep come into particular focus for athletes.
 Post-exercise recovery with extra sleep accelerates the building of muscle, strength, and endurance.
 Without proper sleep, athletes suffer from poorer reaction times, longer recovery times, and worsened performance.

-Sleep deprivation for one night or two, or the accumulation of sleep debt over time (for example, from getting one less hour of sleep per night), impacts reaction time, attention and focus, and physical recovery for athletes.
+The amount of sleep an athlete gets impacts their reaction time, attention and focus, physical recovery and injury proneness.
 The body restores itself during sleep, so it is necessary for recovery from intense training.
 A person who is sufficiently well-rested will not waste any resources on staying awake or straining to stay focused and alert.
 Thus, their body and their mind can focus solely on their athletic performance.

 Lack of sleep lengthens an athlete’s immediate recovery time, but has detrimental long-term effects as well.
 In fact, if sleep issues are not addressed, they have the power to cut an athlete’s career short.
 In 2013, a study published in the American Academy of Sleep Medicine followed 80 Major League Baseball players over a period of three seasons.
 Their sleeping habits were recorded before the start of the 2010 season and ranked according to the Epworth sleepiness scale.
 Players who scored high for sleepiness were less than 40 percent likely to still be playing three seasons later, as compared with 72 percent of players who scored low on sleepiness.

-The effects of sleep deprivation are not isolated to physical performance.
+Whether you get sufficient sleep affects more than just your physical performance.
 Lack of sleep also impacts an athlete’s mental focus, mood, and stress levels.

 Anyone involved in endurance sports understands the power of a positive mindset.
 High performance athletes and Olympians frequently attribute part of their success to a strong visualization practice and positive attitude.
 Sleep deprivation has a strong impact on mood and can cause irritability that interferes with an athlete’s ability to think positive and “keep their head in the game.”